Tonnie-Dev/LaunchPad/ReadMe.md

-You can clone the repository or download or download the Zip file.
+You can clone the repository or download the project as a  zip file.

 # :hammer_and_wrench: Architecture 	:hammer_and_wrench:

 LaunchPad is implemented using Android Clean Architecture and follows the Model-View-ViewModel (MVVM) pattern.

-It features these main 3 layers:
+It features :three: main layers:

 **1. Data Layer** - This is the layer that dispenses data to the LaunchPad app.
-It features 2 RemoteMediators (yes, :two: ) to provide paging functionality.
-It is flanked by a ROOM Database for data persistence.
-The API provides the remote data which is cached by the mediators into the ROOM database for offline operations.
+Deep in the data layer sits 2 RemoteMediators (yes, :two: ) to combine local and remote queries for consistent data flow to the user, regardless if the network is available or not.
+The mediators are flanked by a ROOM Database for data persistence.
+The API service provides the remote data which is cached by the mediators into the ROOM database for offline operations.

 **2. Domain Layer** - This layer holds the Business Logic for the LaunchApp.
-It holds the models and the use cases that  encapsulates the very complex business logic for the  app.
+It holds the models and the use cases that encapsulates the very complex business logic for the  LauchPad app.

 **3. UI Layer** - This is the presentation layer which directly interacts with the user.
 It displays the  refined data to the user and facilitates interactions with the user.
-It contains the ViewModel holding the different states for the Yummies App.
+It contains the ViewModel holding the different states for the app.

-Launch has 4 Screen destinations which use Compose Destination to manage navigation.
+The app has :four: Screen destinations which use Compose Destination to manage navigation.

 | Splash Screen         | Overview Screen       | Detailed Screen       | Full Screen           |
 |-----------------------|-----------------------|-----------------------|-----------------------|
 | ![](./gifs/gif_1.gif) | ![](./gifs/gif_2.gif) | ![](./gifs/gif_3.gif) | ![](./gifs/gif_4.gif) |

 ### Overview Screen
 This screen is based on both TabLayout thanks to [**Accompanist Library**](https://github.com/google/accompanist).
-You can go into more details by following LaunchPad's tab implementation or [this blog](https://johncodeos.com/how-to-create-tabs-with-jetpack-compose/).
+You can go into more details by following LaunchPad's tab layout implementation or [this blog](https://johncodeos.com/how-to-create-tabs-with-jetpack-compose/).

 ### Details Screen
 The user navigates to the Details Screen by clicking on a launch item.
-The main feature is the BottomSheet.
+The main UI feature is the BottomSheet.
 The user can scroll up and down to reveal additional Launch details such as **Status**, **Mission** and **Launch Site**,

 ### Full Screen
-When the user clicks on the full screen icon from the details screen, the app navigates to the full screen to display the rocket image in full screen.
+When the user clicks on the full screen icon from the details screen, the app navigates to the full screen to display the rocket image in its full glory.

 # :electric_plug: **API Reference** :electric_plug:
 Yummies fetches its data from [**Launch Library 2 API**](https://thespacedevs.com/llapi/).